 This project is complete and operational and the twilight sensor has been in use for many years now.
 It has been totally reliable too.
 We have since moved the sensor over to our USB input board though as this is now being used for all the PIR sensors in our home.

-Having your house know if it is dark outside is pretty much essential when intelligently automating much of the lighting in a smart home.
+The additional of a twilight (dusk / dawn) sensor to our smart home was made very early on and it has been running reliably since early 2010.
+Having your house know if it is dark outside is pretty much essential when intelligently automating much of the lighting in your smart home.
 With daylight savings time and the changes in the length of a day over the course of the year, it is much better to link automated lighting to the amount of light outside and not just the time of day.
 We use our twilight sensor to automate our safety lighting and emergency lighting.
 It is also used for convenience lighting.